Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

+(ii) we then perform a subsequent measurement of all qubits.
+The angles $\theta_k$ are chosen such that this projective measurement collapses the state with probability equal to that of the Gibbs ensemble; hence, the measurement statistics correspond to sampling from the Gibbs state in Eq.~\eqref{eq:gibbs}.
+These two steps constitute part (A) of our circuit protocol, see Fig.~\ref{fig:Thermalstate}.

+To complete the procedure, we have to apply a transformation from the energy to the computational eigenbasis.
+This transformation consists of a fermionic Bogoliubov transform and a fermionic Fourier transform [cf.~App.~\ref{Ising preparation}]; these constitute part (B) of our circuit, see Fig.~\ref{fig:Thermalstate}.
+In the case of $L=2^k$ spins ($k\in\mathbb{N}$), the Fourier transform can be decomposed into fermionic SWAP gates and two-body Fourier transform gates, which can be efficiently implemented on a quantum computer~\cite{CerveraLierta2018exactisingmodel}.

+We emphasize that, besides its use for Gibbs state preparation, the mid-circuit measurement simultaneously serves as a measurement of $E^\mathrm{i}_m$, which is necessary to determine the work distribution.

-Our approach requires performing mid-circuit measurements on a quantum device.
-Unfortunately, this is not feasible on all present-day quantum computing platforms.
-Wherever this is not the case, we use classical presampling, as is also done in previous proposals~\cite{CerveraLierta2018exactisingmodel} and related recent works~\cite{buffoni2020thermodynamics,hernandez2021experimental}.
-To do so, we replace section (A) in our circuit (Fig.~\ref{fig:Thermalstate}) by the preparation of a randomly chosen eigenstate, with probability equal to its Boltzmann weight.
-Since the single-particle representation is already diagonal in the computational basis, this can be achieved by applying NOT-gates to the corresponding excited eigenmodes.
-At the end, each eigenstate $\ket{m^\mathrm{i}}$ is prepared $M_\mathrm{i}\geq 0$ times, with $\sum M_\mathrm{i} =M$ the total number of measurements.
+\textbf{Classical presampling:} unfortunately, mid-circuit measurements are currently not feasible on all present-day quantum computing platforms.
+Wherever they are not available, we use classical presampling~\cite{CerveraLierta2018exactisingmodel,buffoni2020thermodynamics,hernandez2021experimental}.
+To this end, we prepare a randomly chosen many-body eigenstate $\ket{m}$ with probability equal to its Boltzmann weight, following Eq.~\eqref{eq:gibbs_mb}.
+This is equivalent to sampling a bitstring directly from the Boltzmann distribution provided bitstring preparation can be performed with unit fidelity.

-However, at the end we want to perform a quantum simulation.
-In light of that, we avoid classical presampling, whenever possible and stick to midcircuit measurements for the largest system sizes $L=16$.
+Since, at the end of the day, we want to perform a quantum simulation end-to-end, we avoid classical presampling whenever possible, and stick to midcircuit measurements for the largest system sizes $L=16$.
+Furthermore, classical presampling requires preparing different circuits corresponding to each different initial bitstring, while the use of mid-circuit measurements requires only one circuit for all possible initial bitstrings.
+As a consequence, this results in a speed-up for the execution of the simulation.

-After discussing the issues of measuring work and thermal state preparation, we move on to partially address the remaining points concerning the exponential scaling of shots and free energy differences.
+After having discussed the difficulties related to measuring work and thermal state preparation, we now move on to address the remaining challenges concerning the exponential scaling of measurement shots and free energy differences.